Business Economics Courses (BUSN 2XXXX)

-Students in spring quarter Business Economics courses who have non-flexible, non-negotiable summer internship start dates may be eligible for early or remote final exams.
-Contact the Booth Registrar’s Office to determine your eligibility (ideally before accepting your internship offer) and for the required next steps to arrange for early or remote final exams.
+Students in spring quarter Business Economics courses who have non-flexible, non-negotiable summer internship start dates may be eligible for early final exams.
+Students must submit a petition for an early final exam (ideally before accepting your internship offer).
+The Booth Registrar's Office will work with eligible students to arrange for early final exams.

 Petitioning for ECON Equivalencies

 Students should consult with their academic advisor or the Economics Department regarding MBA-level course equivalencies for the Business Economics specialization.
 To petition for a course to be counted to meet the elective requirement, use the online petition request form.
 Only Chicago Booth courses may be petitioned, and only one petition per course substitution is allowed.

 Students should consult with their College advisor to discuss how a Booth course fits into their degree plan.